spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

 Step Outputs
 ------------

-The input science exposure is returned unmodified, except with three new attributes:
+The input science exposure is returned unmodified, except with new metadata attributes:

 * ``ta_xpos``: The measured x-coordinate of the source in the TA verification image (0-indexed pixels)